CrossRef/event-data-event-bus/README.md

 Events are forwarded as they arrive but there is no guarantee that they will be delivered in the same order or within a particular time-frame.
 Events may be delivered out-of-order under two circumstances:

- - If an Event is sent to a client but the original delivery fails, it may be re-tried, and the re-try may happen after a later event is successfully sent.
+ - If an Event is sent to a client but the original delivery fails, it may be re-tried, and the re-try may happen after a later Event is successfully sent.
  - If two Events arrive at a similar time but are sent to different load-balanced instances, they may be processed at different speeds.

 ### Data durability

 A PUSHed Event is not acknowledged until it has been written to storage.
 If delivery fails, the agent should consider that it has not been accepted and try again.

-The system will not accept the same Event twice (with identity specified by the `id` field) which means an agent can safely re-try sending events.
+The system will not accept the same Event twice (with identity specified by the `id` field) which means an agent can safely re-try sending Events.

 ### Self validation

 A consuming system may make a `live` and a `batch` subscription.
-It can store and use the `live` events as they are sent.
+It can store and use the `live` Events as they are sent.
 At approximately 24 hour intervals, when the `batch` data is sent the agent can verify that it recieved all of the Event IDs.

 ### Edited Events

 Events will be edited very infrequently.
 One of the principles of Event Data is the immutability of an Event.
 However, in exceptional circumstances where we are compelled to, some data must be edited.
-It is not possible to delete an event, but it is possible to edit and over-write some data.
+It is not possible to delete an Event, but it is possible to edit and over-write some data.

 ### S3 Concerns

 Every Event is written to a new S3 object.
-S3 guarantees read-after-write semantics when new objects are created, which means that the daily archive will have access to all events.
+S3 guarantees read-after-write semantics when new objects are created, which means that the daily archive will have access to all Events.

-When an Event is updated (in exceptional circumstances), the archive file and event object are updated.
+When an Event is updated (in exceptional circumstances), the archive file and Event object are updated.
 This means that for a brief period after an update the archive file will be eventually consistent.

 ## Schema